tylerhassenpflug/-tylerhassenpflug/_posts/2019-12-18-FinalPost.markdown

 topics of systems automation, signal detection theory, internet of things, future humans, chatbots and social robotics to name a few.
-We dove into deep discussion and group projects to investigate humans and machines working together and which tasks might be best delegated to people vs. machines, and problem of how to instill user trust.
+We dove into deep discussion and group projects to investigate humans and machines working together and which tasks might be best delegated to people vs. machines, and the problem of how to instill user trust.
 Each topic explored was additionally framed in the context of designing for not just the user defined in the “now”, but also for the potential user of the future both near and far.

-One topic I find particularly fascinating and aim to pursue a career in is the Internet of things (IOT).
+One topic I find particularly fascinating and aim to pursue a career in is the Internet of things (IOT), more specifically wearable devices.
 IOT has grown significantly in the past few years.
 IOT has expanded into nearly every industry from health and fitness to automobiles and smart homes.
 Smart homes now can aid in nearly every aspect of our with devices such as smart bulbs, thermostats, security cameras, baby monitors, smart tv's and refrigerators.
 Smart home devices can be very beneficial by helping us to better control our heating or assisted living for the elderly.
 However, IoT is not safe and our data is not safe until it is secure.
 There are several amazing products in this industry with lots of room for growth on improvements and development of new products.

 Another topic I really enjoyed learning about was signal detection theory.
 An understanding of signal detection and information theory is crucial when